matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

   // Initialize the wallet.
   const wallet = new Wallet("<WALLET-PRIVATE-KEY>");

-  // Create deployer object and load the artifact of the contract we want to deploy. const deployer = new Deployer(hre, wallet);
+  // Create deployer object and load the artifact of the contract you want todeploy. const deployer = new Deployer(hre, wallet);
   const artifact = await deployer.loadArtifact("Counter");